CUTR-at-USF/onebusaway-firebase-export/README.md

 For more details about the output formats see [this final report](https://digitalcommons.usf.edu/cutr_nctr/13/).

+You can process this CSV output further by using another project, [onebusaway-travel-behavior-analysis](https://github.com/CUTR-at-USF/onebusaway-travel-behavior-analysis).

 ## Build
 To build the application use `mvn clean package` command.
 This command will create a jar file (i.e., `travel-behavior-analysis-1.0-SNAPSHOT.jar`) under the `target` folder.